polleverywhere/sordid-dragon/README.md

     $(".list").sordidDragon({
       sortStart: function(event, child) {
         // event is the raw JavaScript events
-        // child is a jQuery object referencing the child element that was just moved.
+        // child is a jQuery object referencing the child element that is being moved.
       }
     });